themaddoctor/linux-mybook-tools/README.md

 to recover the files on it, but does not decrypt the disk for use on Windows.
 If you prefer to make a decrypted disk image, see the ReallyMine project (link below), or use these tools for decryption and dd or ddrescue for imaging.

+If you discover that your drive is not encrypted, but it will not mount, see issue #70 (in the "Issues" tab of this project) for a tip on bypassing the partition table to reach your file system.

 Copies of the source code for the drivers and a few pre-compiled copies are in the folder "drivers".
 To use a pre-compiled driver, the kernel and linux distribution must match what you have on your system.